The Science of the Spring Blow-Out: Why Wellness Grooming is Your Best Defense

 Q: What is the Jodi Murphy Method for effective deshedding?

-A: The Jodi Murphy Method is a science-based system that prioritizes skin hydration followed by mechanical deshedding.
-This professional approach is detailed in Volume 6: Deshedding - Theory & Techniques, ensuring you release dead hair without damaging the healthy topcoat.
+A: The Jodi Murphy Method is a science-based system that prioritizes skin hydration and in-tub brushing.
+This professional approach is detailed in Volume 6: Deshedding - Theory & Techniques, ensuring you release dead hair safely while the hair is wet and conditioned.

-Q: Why is the bath considered the first step in the deshedding process?
+Q: Why is the bath considered the primary deshedding step?